 - Hydrocephalus- accumulation of fluid within the brain

-- Spina bifida – the spinal cord does not develop properly
+- Spina bifida – underdeveloped spinal cord

 - A diaphragmatic hernia – irregular opening in the diaphragm due to which abdominal organs move up into the chest